 “For even the Son of Man came not to be served but to serve…” Mark 10:45

-As the calendar turns to November and we approach Veteran’s Day, it is customary to thank those who have served in the Armed Forces and remember those who gave their last full measure.
-As a Veteran and member of the Beacon Family- I’m humbled for the opportunity to share my thoughts about service.
+As the calendar turns to November and we approach Veterans Day, it’s an opportunity to thank those who have served in the Armed Forces and remember those who gave their last full measure.
+As a Veteran and member of the Beacon Family, I’m humbled for the opportunity to share my thoughts about service.

 Taking Command and Leading By Example

 The Air Force instills three core values in its airmen:

 I joined the Air Force with the first two values already woven into my character through my parents and grandparents.
 However, the third value, “Service Before Self,” took me nineteen years to fully realize its meaning.